 The work on this Project consists of providing design, construction and associated services for improvements to an approximately 16-mile long section of the I-26 corridor specified to reconstruct pavement, increase capacity, and upgrade interchanges and overpass bridges to meet state and federal requirements.
-SCDOT intends to widen the existing 4-lane section to a proposed 8-lane section from the functional area of the interchange at exit 101 through to the functional area of interchange at exit 97, widen the existing 4-lane section to a proposed 6-lane section from the western eastern end of the functional area of the interchange at exit 97 through the functional area of the interchange at exit 85, reconstruct the existing 4 lanes for the entire Project length, and replace all overpass bridges from the functional area of the interchange at exit 101 through the functional area of the interchange at exit 85.
+SCDOT intends to widen the existing 4-lane section to a proposed 8-lane section from the western end of the functional area of the interchange at exit 101 through to the functional area of interchange at exit 97, widen the existing 4-lane section to a proposed 6-lane section from the western end of the functional area of the interchange at exit 97 through the functional area of the interchange at exit 85, reconstruct the existing 4 lanes for the entire Project length, and replace all overpass bridges from the western end of the functional area of the interchange at exit 101 through the functional area of the interchange at exit 85.